mossgreen/mossgreen.github.io/_posts/2018-11-25-Spring-Certification-Spring-MVC.md

   }
 }
 ```

+To make things more practical, Spring class `AbstractAnnotationConfigDispatcherServletInitializer`, an implementation of `WebApplicationInitializer`, was extended because it contains concrete implementations of methods needed for the configuration of Spring web applications that use Java-based Spring configuration.

+1. `getRootConfigClasses()`: A root application context of type `AnnotationConfigWebApplicationContext` will be created.
+2. `getServletConfigClasses()`: A web application context of type AnnotationConfigWebApplicationContext will be created
+3. `getServletMappings()`: The DispatcherServelt’s mappings (context) are specified by the array of strings returned by this method.
+4. `getServletFilters()`: As the name of the methods says, this one will return an array of implementations of javax.servlet.Filter that will be applied to every request

+By providing an empty class that extends `AbstractSecurityWebApplicationInitializer`, you are basically telling Spring that you want `DelegatingFilterProxy` enabled, so `springSecurityFilterChain` will be used before any other registered `javax.servlet.Filter`.

 - Any class that extends `AbstractAnnotationConfigDispatcherServletInitializer` will automatically be used to configure `DispatcherServlet` and the Spring application context in the application’s servlet context.